 Xiaomi has made some of the most successful fitness trackers on the market.
 Its line of Mi Band wearables brings high-end features to incredibly low-priced products.
 Here at Android Authority, we’ve given glowing reviews to nearly every Mi Band we’ve tried.

 Xiaomi also makes audio products.
 It sells both wired and wireless headphones in various styles, including in-ear and over-ear.
-However, its most recent product is the Xiaomi Mi True Wireless Earphones 2, which are pictured above.
+However, its most recent product is the Xiaomi Mi True Wireless Earphones 2.
 The true wireless earbuds look very much like the industry-defining AirPods from Apple.

 TVs and media streamers